karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 ### **How to configure the application**

-Go read the previous section where I talked about how to configure your application to use a ElastiCache Redis instance, because the use is exactly the same for both services.
+Go read the previous section where I talked about how to configure your application with a ElastiCache as a backplane, because the use is exactly the same for both services.

-The only thing worth mentioning is that when creating a MemoryDb Cluster you have to set up authentication, meanwhile authentication on ElastiCache is optional, which means that when setting up your SignalR app to use MemoryDb as a backplane you'll need to specify the user and password, like this:
+The only thing worth mentioning is that when creating a MemoryDb Cluster you have to set up authentication, meanwhile authentication on ElastiCache is optional, which means that when configuring your SignalR app to use MemoryDb as a backplane you'll need to specify the user and password, like this:

 ```csharp
 services